 What does it take to setup a good dowel construction operation.
 It takes three machines to complete dowel boring successfully (assuming you have a saw that can cut squarely and an edgebander).
 1. An accurate dowel boring machine.
 2. A machine to insert the dowels into the parts.
 (Start with a pistol type automatic glue and dowel inserter).
 3. A case clamp to clamp cabinets with enough clamping pressure to close all joints tightly and of course square the cabinet.
 My only suggestion is buy a new glue and dowel inserter with electronic and not pneumatic control.

 Finally, dowel construction is a uniform process.
-Ask any efficiency expert how important uniformity is to overall efficiency and I’m sure they will say it’s number one on the list.
+Ask any efficiency expert how important uniformity is to overall efficiency and I’m sure they will say it’s number one reason productivity increases with dowel construction.